Understand Medicare Part C in New Hampshire

-- In 2019, there were 30 Medicare Advantage Plans available in New Hampshire.
+- In 2023, there are 43 Medicare Advantage Plans available in New Hampshire.

-- 12% of the total Medicare population in New Hampshire has access to a Medicare Advantage Plan with a $0 monthly premium in 2023.
+- 100% of the total Medicare population in New Hampshire has access to a Medicare Advantage Plan with a $0 monthly premium in 2023.

 Medicare Advantage Plans in New Hampshire

 Compare ratings of some of New Hampshire’s Medicare Advantage Plan providers:

 |Compare Medicare Advantage Plans in New Hampshire|